AnnonsonTechWriter/AVEVA-Adapter-MQTT-Docs-AuthorIt/shared-content/configuration/egress-endpoints.md

 - AVEVA Data Hub (ADH)
 - PI servers through PI Web API
+- Edge Data Store 2023 Patch 1 (and onward)

 For long term storage and analysis, you can configure any adapter to send time series data to one or several of these endpoints in any combination.
 An egress endpoint is comprised of the properties specified under [Egress endpoint parameters](#egress-endpoint-parameters).

 Data egress to a PI server creates a PI point in the AVEVA Adapter configuration.
 Data egress to AVEVA Data Hub creates a stream in the AVEVA Adapter configuration.

 The name of the PI point or AVEVA Data Hub stream is a combination of the StreamIdPrefix specified in the adapter data source configuration and the StreamId specified in the adapter data selection configuration.

+Starting with AVEVA PI System 2023, Adapters can send data using either Basic or OpenID Connect (OIDC) authentication.
+The PI Server and PI Web API must support and be configured for OIDC ahead of time.

 ## Configure egress endpoints